OhGreat/es_for_rl_experimentation/README.md

 ## Usage

-The framework has two main uses, training and evaluating.
+The framework has two main uses, `training` and `evaluating` configurations.
+Training consists in using evolutionary algorithms in order to train the weights of the model network used to sample actions.
+Evaluating consists in letting the agent play with the environment for a set number of repetitions to collect statistics and averege results of our training.
 How to use the framework for each task is explained in detail in the following subsections.

 ### Training a configuration